product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

       This allowed any merchant to come onboard as a Mini App without requirement any\_ involvement from Paytm’s end : instant onboarding, easy tools for app development and automated submission and go-live process.
       _In a nutshell we ended up building a smaller version of Google/ Apple Play Console_

 -   Launched new UQR Flow: This is one of the feature which remain super close to my heart.
-Paytm app is the most used QR Scanner in the country and we wanted to leverage this mind frame to serve as an additional touchpoint for Mini Apps.
-This was a time when a lot of restaurants were moving to a contactless ordering and we felt that this was a good feature for us to enable for our users:  scan the restaurant QR to instantly open their Mini app and order (Remember: login and payments are seamlessly integrated in Mini Apps). and many many more things to grow the platform to its current stage.
+Paytm app is the most used QR scanner in the country and we wanted to leverage this mind-recall to serve as an additional touchpoint for Mini Apps.
+This was built at a time when a lot of restaurants were moving to a contactless ordering (blame Covid!) and we felt that this was a good offering both for our users and our merchant partners: Users could simply scan the restaurant QR from their Paytm app to instantly open merchant's Mini app and order within a few clicks (Remember: login and payments are seamlessly integrated in Mini Apps).

 -   A lot many things are now in pipeline to improve the core platform: page load time, performance and stability and to give our merchants more powerful tools to reach their customers.